CYPLP and Creative Industries

 Therefore, our strength is in the ability to tap and utilize abundantly the energy and creativity abound within young population of Nigerians for radical positive change.

-(Interfaith and Inter-ethnic dialogue sessions with clerics, community leaders, youth and women groups)
+(Interfaith/Inter-ethnic dialogue sessions with clerics, community leaders, youth and women groups against discrimination, hate speech and dangerous speeches)

 (Awareness program with young people as multipliers, at school on the rule of Law)